-Keep your pantry stocked with right type of food
+Keep your pantry stocked with the right type of food

 Have a variety of healthy options at the ready, like fresh fruit, nuts, plain yogurt, cheese, whole-grain crackers, nut butter, and hummus.

-How to select on food or snack when pregnant
+How to select food or snack when pregnant

 During pregnancy, eat smaller meals.
-Nibbling on 6 mini-sized meals is better than eating 3 supersize meals.
+Nibbling on six mini-sized meals is better than eating three supersize meals.
 That way digestive tract stays healthy and happy.

 candy for nausea relief during pregnancy

 Always keep a supply of tums and Rolaids in easy access.
-Avoid nausea medicine unless they have been cleared by your Obgyn.
+Avoid nausea medicine unless your Obgyn has cleared them.

 - Ginger chews